preactjs/preact-iso/README.md

 const { html, links } = await prerender(<App />, { maxDepth: 10 });
 ```

-Complimentary to this prerendering implementation is the `hydrate()` export.
-A thin wrapper around Preact's own `hydrate` export, it switches between hydrating and rendering the provided element, depending on whether the current page includes prerendered HTML from `prerender()`.
+Complimentary to this prerendering implementation is the `hydrate()` export: a thin wrapper around Preact's own `hydrate` export, it switches between hydrating and rendering the provided element, depending on whether the current page includes prerendered HTML from `prerender()`.
 This is especially useful for development, where you may not be prerendering your app.
 Additionally, it checks to ensure it's running in a browser context before attempting any rendering, making it a no-op during SSR.

 However, it is just a simple utility method.
 By no means is it essential to use,  you can always use Preact's `hydrate` export directly.